cacaosteve/MoneroWalletCoreFFI/README.md

 ## Troubleshooting

-- “pkg-config: walletcore not found” (Linux)
+- “pkg-config: monerowalletcore not found” (Linux)
-  - Ensure you ran `./Scripts/install_linux.sh` (or installed the library and `walletcore.pc` yourself).
+  - Ensure you ran `./Scripts/install_linux.sh` (or installed the library and `monerowalletcore.pc` yourself).
-  - Verify: `pkg-config --libs --cflags walletcore`
+  - Verify: `pkg-config --libs --cflags monerowalletcore`
   - If installing to a nonstandard prefix, set `PKG_CONFIG_PATH=/your/prefix/lib/pkgconfig`.

-- “cannot find -lwalletcore” at link time (Linux)
+- “cannot find -lmonerowalletcore” at link time (Linux)
   - Make sure the `.so` was installed to a directory known to the linker (e.g., `/usr/local/lib`) and that `pkg-config` emits `-L` pointing there.

-- “error while loading shared libraries: libwalletcore.so” at runtime (Linux)
+- “error while loading shared libraries: libmonerowalletcore.so” at runtime (Linux)
   - Ensure the runtime loader can find it: `sudo ldconfig`, or set `LD_LIBRARY_PATH=/usr/local/lib` (or your prefix).

 - iOS/mac: “No such module MoneroWalletCoreFFI”